Skip to main content

 Hermann-Löns-Straße 70, 07745 Jena

-We would like to show you how we are delving deep into the past to find new stone-age molecules with antibiotic effects.
-We lack these in the fight against known and new pathogens, especially against multi-resistant germs.
+We’d like to show you how we’re delving deep into the past to discover new Stone Age molecules with antibiotic properties.
+We need these in the fight against known and emerging pathogens, especially multidrug-resistant bacteria.

-In our laboratory, we examine archaeological samples, for example dental calculus, from which we want to extract natural substances that could be used as antibiotics.
-Due to their exceptional state of preservation, such samples provide access to genetic material of microorganisms that lived many centuries or even millennia ago!
+In our lab, we examine archaeological samples—such as dental calculus—from which we aim to extract natural compounds that could be used as antibiotics.
+Thanks to their exceptional state of preservation, such samples provide access to genetic material from microorganisms that lived many centuries or even millennia ago!

-Using state-of-the-art extraction and sequencing methods, bioinformatic analysis now makes it possible to investigate the evolution and characteristics of these organisms.
-Using so-called "genome mining", we can search for genes in their DNA information that are responsible for the production of bioactive molecules.
-Such genes can be genetically engineered into modern microorganisms to discover new and interesting natural products.
-These natural products help us to learn more about the evolution of bacteria and to find new antibiotics.
+Using state-of-the-art extraction and sequencing methods, it is now possible to study the evolution and properties of these organisms through bioinformatic analysis.
+Through a process known as “genome mining,” we can search their DNA for genes responsible for the production of bioactive molecules.
+Such genes can be genetically engineered into modern microorganisms to discover new and interesting natural compounds.
+These natural compounds help us learn more about the evolution of bacteria and find new antibiotics.

-We open the doors of our laboratory to you and invite you to see how we unlock the secrets of ancient microorganisms.
+We’re opening the doors to our lab for you and inviting you to see how we unlock the secrets of these ancient microorganisms.

 Bild